canonical/ubuntu-pro-client/docs/explanations/data_collection.rst

    https://bearer:$resource_token@esm.ubuntu.com/apps/ubuntu/pool/main/h/hello/hello_2.10-2ubuntu4+esm1_amd64.deb

-This request is necessary to download the Pro update and it necessarily includes the following data.
+This request is necessary to download the Pro update and includes the following data.

 - Ubuntu codename (e.g. "Jammy")
 - Package name (e.g. "hello")
 - Package version (e.g. "2.10-2ubuntu4+esm1")
 - Package architecture (e.g. "amd64")

-Because this request is necessarily authenticated and the authentication token is tied to a particular Ubuntu Pro subscription, this data is inherently tied to the Ubuntu Pro subscription that authenticated access to the package.
+Because this request needs to be authenticated and the authentication token is tied to a particular Ubuntu Pro subscription, this data is inherently tied to the Ubuntu Pro subscription that authenticated access to the package.

 Livepatch downloads
 ===================